Artgobblers-community/Contests/retweet-contest-1-guide.md

-# Guide for Participation in Retweet Contest #1
+# Guide for Participation in X/Retweet Contest #1

 Three randomly selected winners will each receive 0.1 ETH (more than $300 each).